FrancoisLeleu/Micro_Chatbot_Challenge/README.md

 - The user can reply freely, and the bot need to check in the response if he can find a "yes" or a "no":
 - if the script find a "yes" in the message, the bot answers with a random sentence from a specific set of three
 - if the script find a "no" in the message, the bot answers with a random sentence from a specific set of three
-- if the script cannot find a "yes" or a "no" in the message, the bot answer "ACTUAL ANSWER"
+- if the script cannot find a "yes" or a "no" in the message, the bot answer "__ACTUAL ANSWER__"
-- if the script cannot find a "yes" or a "no" in the message after three attempts, the bot begins to be mad and use "ACTUAL ANSWER"
+- if the script cannot find a "yes" or a "no" in the message after three attempts, the bot begins to be mad and use "__ACTUAL ANSWER__"
 - After this answer, the bot has finish his routine.
-He says "ACTUAL ANSWER" to the user and the textarea go to disabled mode.
+He says "__ACTUAL ANSWER__" to the user and the textarea go to disabled mode.

 For the verifications :